-The Auckland Used Piano Centre may be a new name on New Zealand’s piano scene, but the owners Glenn Easley and Anthony Shaw have been serving New Zealand for a combined 25 years as tuners and technicians.
-They now travel overseas to personally select first-class instruments for sale through this new business venture.
+The Auckland Used Piano Centre may be a new name on New Zealand’s piano scene, but the owners Glenn Easley and Anthony Shaw have been serving New Zealand for a combined 30 years as tuners and technicians.
+We now personally select first-class pianos for sale through this new business venture.

 Their respective businesses, Global Piano Services and Shaw Piano Services, focus on advising, managing, tuning and servicing piano stocks in many of New Zealand’s premier venues, as well as around the globe.
 Their professional client list includes the Universities of Auckland, Waikato and Canterbury, the Auckland Philharmonia Orchestra, Auckland Town Hall, The Bruce Mason Centre, and Vodafone Events Centre, among many others.
 As well as maintaining pianos for hundreds of domestic clients, they also manage and maintain concert pianos in major concert halls as far afield as Singapore and Brazil.